lucas56098/voronoi_mesh_project/README.md

 - `check_area()` : Compute the total area of all cells added up.
 (Should equal 1 up to some finite precision limits)
 - `check_neighbours()` : Test if every neighbour of a cell has that cell as a neighbour as well.

 Checks can be activated using `-check` as an option in the command line interface.
-However one should note that for large point sets the mesh generation is way faster than the correctness checks.
-Therefore I would recommend using them, for very huge point sets, only if really needed.
+However one should note that for large seedpoint sets the mesh generation is way faster than the correctness checks.
+Therefore I would recommend using them, for very huge seedpoint sets, only if really needed.

 ## Getting started
 Before starting make sure you have the following installed: